1. When these terms and conditions apply and who is responsible under them

 9.1.
 Payment to us:

-You have to pay for all electricity supplied, and for all fees charged to you, to each property until:
+You have to pay for all electricity supplied, and for all fees charged to you, until all of your obligations under these terms and conditions are satisfied.

 9.2.
 If you want to switch to another electricity supplier: